MaxPhal/nnUNet4SoilXrayCT/README.md

 ````

 # 1.2.
 Image selection
-For the annotations, make sure to select slices from as many different images as possible (best case only 1 slice from a single image) and to add some annotations near the annotated slice and label underrepresented or unrepresentative classes.
-In the annotations, the label 0 should never be annotated as it is the class "To be predicted".
-We recommend to prepare image cutouts having the same x-y extent as the original but only 300 slices in the Z-direction.
+To create representative groundthruths dataset, it is important to define classes of interests (i.e., roots, soil matrix, biopores, etc...) and to select subvolumes which contain those classes.
+Due to the spatial and temporal heterogeneity of constituents in soils, it is unlikely that all classes will be present within one single image.
+Therefore, we recommend selecting subvolumes while making sure that the classes of interests are present in the whole training datasets at least once (but they can be absent in some images).
+We recommend preparing image cutouts having the same x-y extent as the original but only 300 slices in the Z-direction.
+This allows to work with small images.
+Moreover, 300 slices is usually enough to capture classes of interests representatively.

 IMPORTANT: The selected images for groundtruth generation should be in a 3D .tif file format.

 # 1.3.
 Image annotation
 For image annotation, we developed a strategy that minimizes annotation efforts while still ensuring that all relevant classes are captured.
-This strategy relies on dense annotations of one slice and on sparse annotations for interesting features within a stack (see figure 2 in our [publication](https://doi.org/10.22541/essoar.173395846.68597189/v1)).
-To perform dense annotations, the middle slice of the stack was segmented with Otsu thresholding and heavily annotated manually for other interesting features.
+This strategy relies on dense annotations of one slice and on sparse annotations for interesting classes within a stack (see figure 2 in our [publication](https://doi.org/10.22541/essoar.173395846.68597189/v1)).
+To perform dense annotations, the middle slice of the stack was segmented with Otsu thresholding to isolate the soil matrix and  it was heavily densely manually for other interesting classes.

 To do so in a semi-automatic manner, we created the `make_annotations.py` script.
 Before launching this script in your Miniforge terminal, make sure to adapt the lines 60 to 86 according to the classes that you want to segment.
 Below, we show the class definition that we used for the Dataset 1 (see our [publication](https://doi.org/10.22541/essoar.173395846.68597189/v1) for more information).

 ````
 label_names = {
     0: "ToPredict",
-    1: "Matrix",
+    1: "SoilMatrix",
     2: "Wall",
     3: "Rocks",
     4: "FreshRoots",